 BTU is the internationally used and accepted measurement for heating capacity.
 Technically, 1 BTU equals the amount of heat required to raise the temperature of 1 pound of water by 1 degree Fahrenheit.
 The BTU capacity is listed on the labeling for the stove in stores and in the owner's manual for stoves and ranges.

 A gas stove with a high BTU capacity will produce high heat instantly.
 This quality is useful when executing techniques that require the cookware to heat rapidly, such as searing or using a wok.
-Having variable BTU burners also enables you to cook multiple foods at the same time and according to the amount of heat required.
+Combined with other burners at varying BTU capacities, you'll have access to the right intensity of heat for almost any preparation.

 The biggest single advantage of high cooktop BTUs isn't for advanced gourmet techniques, but the more mundane task of bringing liquids to a boil.
 It takes surprisingly long to boil water, and usually your meal doesn't start cooking until it's up to temperature.
 A higher-BTU stove will get you there more quickly.